gpichot/playground-nodejs/projects/tic-tac-toe/README.markdown

 mongoose.set("strict", false);

 mongoose.connect(mongoUri);

+export default mongoose;
 ```

+Import this file at the top of `src/app.js`.

 3. Export the following env variables in the shell you are using to run the
    project: